mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

    PCL Information Flow Model

 The core powerflow program can be ran on separate machine from the graphical user interface.
 These two halves of the IPF program are joined by interprocess communication (IPC) routines that shuttle data and instruction messages back and forth between the GUI and powerflow program.
-The powerflow program serves primarily as a solution and database engine that sends and receives data when requested by the user through the GUI.
+The powerflow program serves primarily as a solution and data engine that sends and receives data when requested by the user through the GUI.
 Note that all of this commuication is basic socket communication so it likely doesn't work if GUI runs on one platform (Windows) and powerflow programs run on another (Linux).

 The ``ipfbat`` Approach
 -----------------------
-``ipfbat`` allows you fine control over the database and solution "engine" (``ipfsrv``).
+``ipfbat`` allows you fine control over the data and solution "engine" (``ipfsrv``).
 You first create a PCL file with the appropriate commands, in the right order, to accomplish the solution task at hand.
 At runtime these commands are interpreted by ``ipfbat``.
 The PCL file commands are processed sequentially.
 Additional PCL command files may be specified by name, so that a "chain" of PCL files may be processed in one run.

 The ``bpf`` Approach
 --------------------